ngxs/store/publication/2025-06-16_announcing_ngxs_20/article.md

 This approach reduces your initial bundle size and ensures that state providers are only loaded when they're actually needed.

-## DevTools Plugin Serialization

-The DevTools plugin now includes a `serialize` option, allowing for more customized state serialization when working with the Redux DevTools ([PR #2337](https://github.com/ngxs/store/pull/2337)).
-This feature helps you handle complex state objects or circular references that might cause issues when inspecting state in the DevTools.

-The `serialize` option provides control over how your state is displayed and manipulated in the Redux DevTools extension, making debugging and time-traveling easier with complex state structures.
-For more information, see our [Redux DevTools Plugin](https://www.ngxs.io/plugins/devtools) documentation.

-## DestroyRef Modernization

-We've replaced traditional `ngOnDestroy` lifecycle hooks with Angular's `DestroyRef` throughout the codebase ([PR #2289](https://github.com/ngxs/store/pull/2289)).
-This modernization improves memory management and makes our code more aligned with Angular's recommended practices for handling component and service destruction.

 ## Reduced RxJS Dependency

 NGXS v20 continues our efforts to reduce reliance on RxJS by:

 - Pulling fewer RxJS symbols ([PR #2309](https://github.com/ngxs/store/pull/2309), [PR #2310](https://github.com/ngxs/store/pull/2310))
-- Replacing operators with more efficient implementations
 - Optimizing how we handle observable streams ([PR #2292](https://github.com/ngxs/store/pull/2292))

 These changes result in smaller bundle sizes and improved performance, especially for applications that don't heavily use RxJS elsewhere.